conery/dexter/docs/config.md

 ## Create a Template

-A configuration file is a plain text file that you can edit with any text editor.

-The `config` subcommand prints a template configuration file on the terminal.
-To see the template, simply type
+There are two ways a user can make a template to use as a starting point for their own configuration.

+The first is to copy the file from the tutorial.
+The file is named `dex.toml` and can be found in the top level of the tutorial data folder.

+The second is to use Dexter's `config` command.
+Simply type
 ```shell
 $ dex config
 ```
+and Dexter will print a template on the terminal.
 To save the file in the default location (a file named `dex.toml` in your project directory) just redirect the output:
 ```shell
 $ dex config > ./dex.toml
 ```

 The template defines two parsers.
-One is for my bank, Oregon Community Credit Union, which has a format that should be typical of the one used by most banks and should be easily adapted for your bank.
+One is for Oregon Community Credit Union (OCCU), which has a format that should be typical of the one used by most banks and should be easily adapted for your bank.
-The other is for Chase credit cards.
+The other is for Chase credit cards used to make the tutorial data.
-You should be able to use this as is for your own Chase cards.
+It should be usable as is for all Chase cards.

-> _**TBD:**  Parsers for other widely used credit cards (American Express, Citi, and Apple (Goldman Sachs)) will be added soon.
-We also plan to add a section to the GitHub repo for user-contributed parsers._

 ## The Structure of a Configuration File

 As the filename extension `.toml` implies, configuration files use a standard format known as TOML.

-> It's unlikely you'll need to know more than what is covered here, but if you're curious or do run into trouble the TOML documentation is at [TOML: Tom's Obvious Minimal Language](https://toml.io/en/)
+> _It's unlikely you'll need to know more than what is covered here, but if you're curious or do run into trouble the TOML documentation is at [TOML: Tom's Obvious Minimal Language](https://toml.io/en/)._

 A line that starts with a hash symbol (`#`) is a comment, and the file can include blank lines to improve readability.